Starro: Fictional character biography

-Starro is a highly advanced alien lifeform resembling a giant starfish with a single central eye and prehensile extremities.
-The entity visits Earth and empowers three starfish; the creatures begin wreaking havoc, such as exploding an atomic bomb and absorbing its energy, kidnapping scientists and absorbing their brain power and placing the residents of the fictional town of Happy Harbor, Rhode Island under mental control.
+Starro is a highly advanced starfish-like alien with a single central eye and prehensile extremities.
+The entity visits Earth and empowers three starfish; the creatures begin wreaking havoc, such as exploding an atomic bomb and absorbing its energy, kidnapping scientists and absorbing their brain power and placing the residents of Happy Harbor, Rhode Island, under mental control.
 Eventually, they are stopped by the superheroes Aquaman, the Flash, Green Lantern, Martian Manhunter and Wonder Woman.
-The heroes defeat Starro by coating it with quicklime, which nullifies the entity's abilities.
-A segment of Starro survives and regenerates into a complete creature; however, it is stopped by Aquaman before being able to renew its plan of conquest.
+The heroes defeat Starro by coating it with quicklime, which nullifies its abilities.
+A segment of Starro survives and regenerates, but Aquaman stops it before it can renew its plan of conquest.

 Starro eventually reappears and forces humans to nurture it until it is able to assume its former proportions.
-Being able to reproduce asexually, Starro creates millions of miniature duplicates of itself, which the authors called spores.
-These spores attach to the faces of the entire population of New York, allowing Starro to control their minds with its own.
+Being able to reproduce asexually, Starro creates millions of miniature duplicates of itself, dubbed spores.
+These spores attach to the faces of the entire population of New York, allowing Starro to control their minds.
 The creature uses these spores to control several members of the Justice League until it is defeated by extreme cold.
-Later, after Superman is accidentally transported to an alternate universe, Starro is again defeated by Superman alongside Captain Carrot and his Amazing Zoo Crew, who are sentient superpowered animals.
+After Superman is accidentally transported to an alternate universe, he battles Starro alongside Captain Carrot and his Amazing Zoo Crew.
 Superman then takes the defeated Starro back to his universe.

 Starro later convinces Justice League Europe that it is dying and wishes to return to space.
 Aided by former Green Lantern Kilowog, Starro returns to his original spaceship and tricks the heroes by programming it to explode.
-It then releases thousands of spores over a fictional version of Western Europe.
+It then releases thousands of spores over Western Europe.
 Controlling the minds and bodies of thousands of humans, Starro seizes power, with several members of Justice League Europe opposing the alien.
-Starro is finally defeated when the Justice League member Ice freezes the original Starro.
+Starro is defeated when the Justice League member Ice freezes it.